 What is Computer Virus?

-As long as computers have been stable enough, people have managed to find ways to cause problems, and one of the most effective ways to create mischief on a computer is through malware such as a computer worm or virus.
+As long as computers have been stable enough, people have found ways to cause problems.
+One of the most effective ways to create mischief on a computer is through malware, such as a computer worm or virus.
+Let’s discuss about computer viruses in detail, explaining how they come into existence and how they can affect our systems.

 What is a Computer Virus?

-A virus is also software, a piece of code that has the ability to self-replicate.
-A virus can spread quickly from one computer to another and result in abnormal performance.
-A virus is a sort of malware; it attaches itself to the host file to get executed and spread all over the system.
+A virus is also software, a piece of code that can self-replicate.
+It can spread quickly from one computer to another and cause abnormal performance.
+A virus is a sort of malware that attaches itself to the host file during execution and spreads throughout the system.

 Viruses were created for nefarious objectives.
-People generate viruses for a variety of purposes, ranging from harmless fun to malicious destruction.
+People generate viruses for various purposes, ranging from harmless fun to malicious destruction.

 Another virus known as Elk Cloner would add itself to the system’s boot sector and be used to boot Apple devices, which would then add the cloner to every subsequent disc placed into the system by writing into the boot sector.